PROFeNoM/Quoridor/README.md

 ## Intelligent Anti Bolt Player

-- Explication: Prevent the opponent to go in a straight line by placing walls, and moving is based on a Dijkstra Algorithm
+- Explication: Prevent the opponent to go in a straight line by placing walls, and move based on a Dijkstra Algorithm
 - Path from root: ```./install/1IntelligentAntiBolt_1.so``` or ```./install/1IntelligentAntiBolt_2.so```

 ## Anti Bolt Player

-- Explication: Prevent the opponent to go in a straight-line by placing walls.
+- Explication: Prevent the opponent to go in a straight-line by placing walls and move in a straight line.
 - Path from root: ```./install/AntiBolt_1.so``` or ```./install/AntiBolt_2.so```

 ## Forrest Gump Player